jerryxh/wp-ecommerce-compare-products/readme.txt

 To install WP e-Commerce  Compare Products:
 1. Download the WP e-Commerce Compare Products plugin
 2. Upload the wp-ecommerce-compare-products folder to your /wp-content/plugins/ directory
-3. Activate the ÔWP e-Commerce Compare Products from the Plugins menu within WordPress
+3. Activate the WP e-Commerce Compare Products from the Plugins menu within WordPress

 == Usage ==

-1. Open Products > Compare Products
+1. WP-Admin dashboard go to WPEC Compare Menu.

-2. Settings Tab - follow the extensive onscreen help notes to style your Compare feature.
+2. Settings Tab - follow the extensive on-screen help notes to style your Compare feature.

 3. Features Tab - add your products Compare Features.